prunkdump/GNUVario/schematics.md

 #define HAVE_VOLTAGE_DIVISOR
 {% endhighlight %}

+If you change the pins used to connect the components, don't forget to change the value also in *VarioSettings.h*.

 So you need or you can get :
 * An Arduino board (preferably 3.3v, see below)